acend/terraform-training/content/en/docs/03/1-resources.md

 The `resource` block defines one (or multiple) infrastructure objects which are managed by Terraform.

-For more information about Terraform resources, please see<br>
+For more information about Terraform resources, please see https://www.terraform.io/docs/language/resources/syntax.html
-https://www.terraform.io/docs/language/resources/syntax.html

 ## Step 2: Init Terraform

 Download all required Terraform providers and initialize the local state:
 ```bash